 Transforming the treatment of cancer to improve outcomes.

-We aim to set new standards of cancer care with our portfolio of oncology therapies.
+We aim to set new standards of cancer care with our portfolio of oncology drugs.

 The foundation of our immuno-oncology franchise is built upon LOQTORZI, a next-generation PD-1 inhibitor.
-LOQTORZI is the only available FDA-approved treatment indicated in combination with chemotherapy for recurrent or metastatic nasopharyngeal carcinoma (NPC), and it is in development for the treatment of additional tumor types with the goal of being the PD-1/ICI backbone of future treatment combinations that may extend survival for patients.
+LOQTORZI is the only available FDA-approved treatment indicated in combination with chemotherapy for recurrent or metastatic nasopharyngeal carcinoma (NPC), and it is in development for the treatment of additional tumor types with the goal of being the PD-1/ICI backbone of future treatment combinations.

 We believe improvement in overall survival must come from novel combinations that more broadly target the immune system and particularly mechanisms of PD-1 resistance.

-With our immuno-oncology pipeline, we are focusing development efforts on delivering breakthrough survival benefits for cancer patients, beyond the efficacy with existing chemotherapy plus checkpoint inhibitor regimens.
+With our immuno-oncology pipeline, we are focusing development efforts on delivering potential survival benefits for cancer patients, beyond the efficacy with existing chemotherapy plus immune checkpoint inhibitor (ICI) regimens.

 We have multiple novel immuno-oncology programs currently in our development pipeline.